-ApproveIT digitises the packaging and POS area for Fast-Moving Consumer Goods.
-The workflow tool created and developed by Neuherz is currently being launched on the market.
-As almost always in this product phase, we ask the following questions: What is the detailed behaviour of my customers?
-What is the best and easiest way of convincing them?
-What details are missing in order to enable an optimal sales start?
+Fine-tuning for approveITApproveIT digitizes the packaging and POS area for fast moving consumer goods.
+The workflow tool created and developed by Neuherz is currently being introduced to the market.
+As is almost always the case in this product phase, the questions for us are also: What are the detailed behavioral patterns of my customers?
+What are the best and easiest ways to convince them?
+What details are still missing to ensure an optimal sales launch?

-In a creative agency, it’s only natural to carry out a Design Thinking workshop.
-In doing so, it was important for me to get external experts on board and to task them with the implementation.
-A look from the outside always offers a new perspective that is worth taking into consideration.
-After the preparatory phase that involved briefing and workshop planning, the time had come.
-Our approveIT team and external support met for the workshop in premises outside of the company.
-Since the space dimension plays a central role in Design Thinking, abandoning the daily routine is necessary to make room for innovation.
-Our workshop room at Casalunga in the 4th district used to house a small industrial and craft business.
-For a day, it became our space for creative engagement with a product from and for the digital industry.
+The creative workshop for innovationConducting a design thinking workshop in a creative agency is the obvious approach.
+For me, it was important to bring external experts on board and to commission them with the implementation.
+An outsider’s view always offers a new perspective that is worth taking into consideration.
+After the preparatory phase, during which the briefing and workshop planning took place, the time had come.
+Our approveIT team plus one external support person met for the workshop in premises outside of the company.
+Since the space plays a central role in Design Thinking, leaving the daily routine is necessary to make room for innovation.
+Our workshop space at Casalunga in the 4th district, which once housed a small industrial and craft business is now, for one day, our space for creative exploration of a product by and for the digital industry.

-During the last concluding step, in the follow-up and processing of the workshop, the final evaluation of the team-based innovation work takes place.
+The final step – which is the follow-up and processing of the workshop, a final evaluation of the team-based innovation work takes place.

-The strong focus on the customer’s view, which this Design Thinking entails, clearly showed in some places that even a very good team is not immune to a certain organisational blindness.
-Our supply chain experience in the field of packaging, on which approveIT is based, has now been enhanced not only by the results of the workshop.
-These results are now incorporated in the software tool, making it a particularly efficient tool.
+The strong focus on the customer perspective that Design Thinking entails clearly showed at some points that even a very good team is not immune to a certain operational blindness.
+Our supply chain experience in packaging, on which approveIT is based, has now been extended not only by the results of the workshop.
+These results have now been incorporated into the software tool, and has made it a particularly efficient one.

-Thus, approveIT takes a big step forward in terms of the workflow process.
-It makes many things easier, clearer, and faster for our customers as well as for the suppliers involved.
-This is an advantage particularly for international companies, but not only for them.
-Many SMEs with related processes can benefit from approveIT.
+This makes approveIT a major step forward in terms of workflow processes.
+Many things become easier, clearer and also faster for our customers but also for the suppliers involved.
+This is a corresponding advantage especially for internationally operating companies – but not only for them.
+Many SMEs with corresponding processes can benefit from approveIT.